 Shipping and Removals in Italy

-To streamline the process of shipping to Italy, expats need to have a detailed inventory of household items so that a reputable company can provide a comprehensive quote, based on the load size and the distance travelled (from country of origin to Italian destination).
+To streamline the process of shipping to Italy, expats need to have a detailed inventory of household items so that a reputable company can provide a comprehensive quote, based on the load size and the distance travelled (from the country of origin to the Italian destination).